 - Existing holiday van sites along the Eastern perimeter of this precinct may present an opportunity for conversion to powered sites or cabin accommodation. - As parking is limited within this precinct, there is an opportunity to explore raised or stilted cabins, inclusive of on-grade parking.
-This would increase the amount of onsite parking and may provide improved views for cabin occupants. - The powered tourist sites accessible from Kingfish Avenue, Luderick Close, Marlin Way and Nannigai Place to be retained to ensure an ongoing mix of site types. - Consider a second dump point within this precinct.
+This would increase the amount of onsite parking and may provide improved views for cabin occupants. - The powered tourist sites accessible from Kingfish Avenue, Luderick Close, Marlin Way and Nannigai Place to be retained to ensure an ongoing mix of site types.

-Explore opportunities for additional revenue via enhanced accommodation offerings such as raised cabins along the perimeter of the precinct.
+Explore opportunities for additional revenue via enhanced accommodation offerings such

 The area defined as Precinct 2 is the focal point of Shoal Bay Holiday Park, featuring the main entry of the park, reception, amenities building, communal and recreational areas.
-In addition, this precinct includes holiday van and powered tourist van sites, as well as a beach house (former manager's residence).
+In addition, this precinct includes holiday van and powered tourist van sites, as well as a beach house (former manager's residence now used as tourist accommodation).
 It is important that this precinct is improved and maintained as a recreation hub to ensure the ongoing marketability of Shoal Bay Holiday Park.

 - 14 powered tourist van sites (short-term sites)

 - 3 holiday van sites (short-term sites)

 - Existing amenities block

 - Conference centre with kitchen

 - Games room

 - Tennis court

 - Undercover BBQ area

 - Additional BBQ

 - Kitchen

 - Reception

-- Children's play equipment

 - Muster point

 - The beach house